benlansdell/retinalwaves/readme.txt

 == A reaction-diffusion model of cholinergic retinal waves==

 Benjamin Lansdell, Kevin Ford and J. Nathan Kutz.
 2014.
+Made available under the GNU Public License v3.0 license -- see COPYING and license.txt for more information.

 Contains matlab code to run simulations of general retinal waves models on a 2D lattice.
 An application of this code can be found here: http://arxiv.org/abs/1404.7549